 The Graduate and Postdoctoral Research Symposium is an annual event that showcases the research and scholarly work of graduate students and postdoctoral scholars across disciplines at Wayne State.

-2017 Graduate and Postdoctoral Research Symposium
+- Participate in the Graduate and Postdoctoral Research Symposium